ntc2/ghc-8.2.1-regex-lazy-text-bug/README.md

-Regression in Text.RE.TDFA + Data.Text.Lazy in GHC 8.2.1
+Regression in Text.RE.TDFA + Data.Text.Lazy in GHC 8.2.*
 ========================================================

-In GHC 8.2.1, I observe apparently exponential time in the length of the file when matching a simple regex using `Text.Regex.TDFA` and `Data.Text.Lazy`.
+In GHC 8.2.{0,1,2}, I observe apparently exponential time in the length of the file when matching a simple regex using `Text.Regex.TDFA` and `Data.Text.Lazy`.
 And this is a Heisenbug, in that the performance problem goes away if I build with profiling support!
 The problem is not present in GHC 8.0.2, or when using `String` or strict `Data.Text`.

+I reported this bug against GHC [here](https://ghc.haskell.org/trac/ghc/ticket/14519).

 Timing stats for buggy configuration
 ------------------------------------